 Since meeting Juanita, Jose has continued to surpass the above award qualifications, especially his commitment to education, involvement in campus Registered Student Organizations, and demonstrating social awareness.
 He’s a full-time student, a member of NWACC’s LIFE program and the DREAMers club, and a full-time Walmart employee.

 Jose’s education plans consist of finishing his Associates of Science in Business this Spring and continuing his undergraduate studies at the University of Arkansas, aiming to double major in Supply Chain Management and Marketing.

 Through NWACC’s LIFE program, Jose enjoys empowering high school students by mentoring and assisting them with the challenges of transitioning into college.
 Mentoring has made a big impact on Jose.

 “What I’ve learned from being in the LIFE program is how to be more selfless and become a proud community servant.
 I have been able to work on my leadership skills and public speaking; both will be a huge help in the professional field,” he said.
 “High school students admire and respect him,” Juanita added.

 As an active member of the DREAMers club, Jose supports and encourages undocumented and DACAmented students to pursue their higher education.
 He enjoys sharing personal experiences when educating others about undocumented immigrants and engaging with loving and accepting allies at NWACC.

 “Being involved on campus has been a huge factor in my success as a student,” Jose said.
-“It has pushed me to get out of my comfort zone and network with clubs and organizations to meet others with similar interests.”
+“It has pushed me to get out of my comfort zone and network with Registered Student Organizations to meet others with similar interests.”